 The Academic Informatics Interest Group is comprised of members interested in emergency medicine informatics and work related to emergency department information technology.
-The group considers such questions as:
+The group objectives are:

 last person joined 2 days ago